TheExistingOne/OpenGalacticRenderingEngine/README.md

 # Open Galactic Rendering Engine

 OGRE is a solar system simulation built in unity.
-It's physics is a Newtonian N-Body Simulation built on top of unity's built in physics.

 # Contributers